neeraj9/napp/doc/design-proxy.md

 ┌─────────────────────────────────────────────────────────┐
 │ 5.
 Static Response OR Request Transformation            │
-│    - If static path: Return loaded JSON data            │ │    - Otherwise: Continue with request forwarding        │
+│    - If static path: Return loaded JSON data            │ │    - For api/show: Extract model name and lookup        │
+│    - Otherwise: Continue with request forwarding        │
 └──────────────────┬──────────────────────────────────────┘
                    ▼